 Databricks requires more cost discipline.
 Forgetting to shut down an all-purpose cluster over the weekend burns thousands of dollars.
 Delta Lake’s optimization helps with storage costs, but compute bills surprise many organizations.

 Snowflake costs are easier to predict for steady workloads.
 Auto-suspend prevents most runaway bills.
-But I’ve seen organizations hit $100K+/month when analysts write inefficient queries that scan terabytes unnecessarily.
+But organizations have reported hitting $100K+/month when analysts write inefficient queries that scan terabytes unnecessarily.

 Both platforms benefit from reserved capacity commitments (20-40% discounts) if you have predictable usage.